 1. Know the territory.

-It’s all about the Product Detail Pages and the Brand Stores—the content you can control on Amazon.
+It’s all about the Product Detail Pages and the Brand Stores—the content areas you can control on Amazon.
 But we take it one step further.

 To us, there are three distinct areas:

-Brand Store Page
+- The Brand Store

 3. Do what’s right for you.

-You’ll see a lot of cool ideas out there, but you have to decide what’s right for your unique goals.
-Should every Brand Store have a 2-minute brand video?
+You’ll see a lot of cool ideas out there, but you have to decide what’s right for your unique category and goals.
+Should every Brand Store have a two-minute brand video?
 Not always.
 Should every A+ area give step-by-step instructions on how to use the product?
 Maybe not!
 As you gather ideas about what’s out there and match them back to the strengths of your unique products and product categories, the stories may reveal themselves.
 If they don’t, get some experts involved.

-You can DIY it with your team and your existing library of marketing materials, or you can get outside help from companies like ours.
+You can DIY with your team and your existing library of marketing materials, or you can get outside help from companies like ours.